History of USM Alger (1937–1962): USM Alger and National Liberation War

 A picture of some USM Alger players in the mountain during the Algerian revolution.

 USMA is also a school of Nationalism, says Mr. Kemmat.
 At the beginning of 1955, the revolution was in full swing, and Mr. Ali Chérifi, who was the club president at the time, having heard of foolish behavior committed by some young players, summoned the minimes, cadets, and juniors to give them a moral lesson.
 He said to them:

-My children, I don’t have the right to call you thugs, even if you’re behaving like them, because I know you're from good families, and I know your parents.
+My children, I don't have the right to call you thugs, even if you’re behaving like them, because I know you're from good families, and I know your parents.
 Listen carefully to what I’m about to say: our country is at war, and we need men to fight French colonialism and drive it out.
 If tomorrow the leaders of the FLN or the ALN contact us asking for men to join the maquis, do you know what I’d have to tell them?
 That I only have children here who know nothing but how to fool around.
-I’ve made a serious decision if you don’t change your behavior, you will no longer play football.
+I’ve made a serious decision if you don't change your behavior, you will no longer play football.

 In 1956, the central leadership of the National Liberation Front (FLN) made the strategic decision to suspend all sporting activities of Muslim clubs as part of the national resistance effort.
 A pivotal meeting was held at the USM Alger circle, located on Rue de Bône, to discuss and decide on the cessation of football.
 This meeting was chaired by Ali Cherifi, then vice president of USMA and financial officer of the Zone autonome d'Alger (ZAA).
-Two of the early leaders of the ZAA were active members of USMA, further illustrating the club’s close ties to the liberation movement.
+Two of the early leaders of the ZAA were active members of USMA, further illustrating the club's close ties to the liberation movement.
 Among them was Mohamed Hattab, better known by his nom de guerre Habib Reda, a key figure in the ZAA's bomb network.
 Hattab, who was later sentenced to death by the colonial authorities, was also a basketball player with USM Alger.

+A group of mujahideen during the Algerian War of Liberation, including players from USM Alger, from right to left: Colonel Saadi Yacef, Ahmed Lazali, Abdelkader Sas, and Rabah Hassan.